Pushpendra-1697/Ecommerce-API/README.md

 #### 10) */order/orderHistory* : (GET)

-Used to get all orders of authenticated users (notDelivered orders)
+Used to get all orders of authenticated users.

 #### 11) */order/orderDetails* : (GET)
-Used to get particular order's Details of any authenticated particular user by order's ID (notDelivered order)
+Used to get particular order's details of any authenticated particular user by order's ID.

 ## NOTE: Some Extra Routes